Embracing A Zero-Waste Lifestyle To Eliminate Trash

 But how else can I reduce landfill trash that comes from my household?
 There are only two of us living in our home now.

-Our household trash output typically requires us to empty our household waste basket (which is the size of a miniature bathroom wastebasket) about once every two weeks.
+Our household trash output typically requires us to empty our tiny waste basket (which is the size of a miniature bathroom wastebasket) about every two weeks.

 To reduce single-use landfill bound plastic trash we line a small bathroom-sized waste basket with plastic bags we already have like a large family-sized cereal bag. #TexasHomesteader